mohanvive/siddhi-guides/alerts-static-threshold/README.md

 If you invoke, above cURL request for more than 10 times within a minute then Siddhi start throttling the request and send an alert to a service in the API Manager.
-In this guide, for the simplicity purpose we are just logging the alert as below.
+In this guide, for the simplicity purpose you can just log the alert as below.

 ````
 INFO {io.siddhi.core.stream.output.sink.LogSink} - API-Request-Throttler :